hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/environment.md

 ### Python packages
 The Workspace module provides support to install and use Python packages in a shared manner, by installing them into the Workspace.
-Please see [Python Additional Packages](../software/python.md#additional-packages)
+Please see [Python Additional Packages](../software/python.md#additional-packages) !!! note "First load Python/Anaconda3"
+    Python or Anaconda3 module need to be loaded before loading the Workspace module, since variables to be set depend on Python version.
+    Workspace module can also be reloaded, e.g.:
+    ```
+    export HPC_WORKSPACE=HPC_SW_test; module load Workspace
+    module load Python
+    module load Workspace
+    ```

 ### Conda environments
 The Workspace module provides support for creating and using conda environments in the shared Workspace.
 See [Anaconda Conda environments](../software/Anaconda.md#conda-environments).